silvenon/zepto-module-demo/readme.md

 # Zepto as Modules

 I wanted to see if there was a downside in turning Zepto into a consumable collection of modules.
-I this demo I used:
+In this demo I used:

   * [browserify][1] to load the modules
   * [babelify][2] to transpile from ES2015